 Not long after receiving his second Pollock Krasner painting grant and developing several well-received collections, the health impacts of his exposure in the 1970s and 1980s became more prevalent.
-In 2005, Hondrogen was diagnosed with peritoneal mesothelioma, which develops in the abdominal cavity and is the second most common form of the disease.
+In 2005, Hondrogen was diagnosed with malignant peritoneal mesothelioma, which develops in the abdominal cavity and is the second most common form of the disease.

 In recent years, survival rates for peritoneal mesothelioma have been improving thanks to some treatment advancements, such as a heated chemotherapy wash (HIPEC) in combination with surgery.
 Though this treatment has prolonged survival for many patients, surgery isn’t always an option for those diagnosed at a later stage.
 For many of these patients, palliative treatment to manage symptoms rather than try to cure the disease may be the only option they have.

 Mesothelioma is rather aggressive, and can quickly spread in the body, giving many patients limited treatment options.
 On average, peritoneal mesothelioma patients have a prognosis of just 6 – 12 months.
 With these newer treatments, about 92% of patients survive at least one year after diagnosis.